Sean Paavo Krepp - Uganda Country Director and CKW Program Manager

 Dorothy Ogolla - Trainer, CKW initiative

-Dorothy is a CKW trainer, under the CKW Network team.
-Passionate about sharing knowledge and exchanging ideas, she has a growing interest in working with rural communities especially with women.
-She is happy to support the growing network of over 800 Community volunteers.
+Dorothy is a Capacity development Specialist and Content manager at Grameen Foundation.
+She is Passionate about sharing knowledge and exchanging ideas, she has a growing interest in working with rural communities especially with women.
+She is happy to support the growing network of over 1200+ Community volunteers.
 Dorothy is a pioneer team member of AppLab Uganda, since 2008 - Initially working as the Grameen Foundation Field Liaison officer under the Google SMS project – an online marketing platform, where she coordinated University champion trainings and managed marketing of the Google SMS products to various entrepreneurs and local market vendors in Uganda.
 Listening to client’s opinion is her interest, so she also monitored usage of the online platforms and gathering user feedback through research.

 Prior to joining AppLab, Dorothy worked with Northern Uganda Social Action Fund project, which works to improve access of beneficiary households in Northern Uganda to income earning opportunities and better basic socio-economic services.

 Dorothy has a Bachelor of Development Studies degree, in which she specialized in international development.
 In her free time she gets sporty and Musical - playing volleyball and watching instrumentalist play interesting music instruments.

 Frederick Ndiwalana - Relationship Manager, AppLab Money - Accelerator